irmen/cx16assem/README.md

 ## Todo

-- allow alternate syntax (64tass) for BBR, BBS, RMB, SMB: instead of requiring BBR0 xxxx allow BBR 0,xxxx as well. do this by simply preprocessing the line, don't change the mnemonic prefix tree.
+- Simple expressions of just 2 operands and an operator (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication).

-- simple expressions  (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication)
+  More complex expressions (including parentheses) are a *lot* of work (require having an expression evaluation stack) so may never be supported.

 - relative labels (+/++/-/--)

-- locally scoped labels, or at the very least a new scope for included assembly files to avoid name clashes
+- better error descriptions?

 - macros?

-- better error descriptions?
+- A *lot* of work, so may never be realized: locally scoped labels, or at the very least a new scope for included assembly files to avoid name clashes